Traders’ Superstitions: Should you be Afraid?

 Never Trade the First 30 Minutes

 Traders at the stock markets have a superstition that inhibits them from participating in trade for the first 30 minutes.
 Although the current exchange markets are very busy, some superstitious people may not risk trading their shares in the first 30 minutes for fear of bad luck.
 It may sound humorous considering the fact that rates may drop as one waits for the 30 minutes to pass while as on the other hand, it may work for the better if the “waiting time” finds an increase in the rates.
-Either way, some people have no problem with this superstition, but try it the next time you visit the stock markets!
+Either way, some people have no problem with this superstition, but try it the next time you visit your favorite Forex broker!

 Never Go Back into a Stock the Third Time